Monotonicity and Bracketing in Games: Min-Max-Mean Response Equilibria

-Table~\ref{tab:allais} depicts a version of the classical Allais' common consequence problem, where the modal behavior is choosing $a$ over $b$ and $d$ over $c$.
+Table~\ref{tab:allais} depicts a version of the classical Allais common consequence problem, where the modal behavior is choosing $a$ over $b$ and $d$ over $c$.
 If an individual has expected utility preferences, they will prefer $a$ over $b$ if and only if they prefer $c$ over $d$, regardless of their utility function over dollar amounts.
 Thus, the modal behavior is not compatible with expected utility.
 In contrast, this behavior can be rationalized by Min-Max-Mean preferences.
-Indeed, if an individual places a sufficiently high weight on the minimum, they will prefer $a$ to $b$ and $d$ to $c$.\footnote{If, for example, their utility function for money is simply the dollar amount, these choices are rationalized if the weight on the minimum is at least ten times the weight on the maximum.}
+Indeed, if an individual places a sufficiently high weight on the minimum, they will prefer $a$ to $b$ and $d$ to $c$.\footnote{If, for example, their utility function for money is simply the dollar amount, these choices are rationalized if the weight on the minimum is more than one-tenth of the weight on the maximum. }

 If payoffs are interpreted as money rather than utilities, Min-Max-Mean preferences are flexible enough to explain choices that are not consistent with risk-averse or risk-seeking expected-utility preferences.
 For the lotteries depicted in Table~\ref{tab:flexible_risk_prefs}, any risk-averse individual will strictly prefer $a$ among $\{a,b,c\}$, any risk-seeking individual would strictly prefer $c$, and a risk-neutral individual would be indifferent between $a$ and $c$, but strictly prefer both to $b$.\footnote{This holds because $a$ dominates $b$ and $c$ in the increasing concave order and $c$ dominates $a$ and $b$ in the increasing convex order.} In contrast, an individual with Min-Max-Mean preferences who places equal weight on the max and min (and sufficiently little weight on the mean) will rank $b$ the highest.
 When faced with binary choices, this decision maker would choose $b$ over $a$, exhibiting risk-loving behavior, and $b$ over $c$, exhibiting risk-averse behavior.
 As suggested by these examples, the combination of parsimony and flexibility of Min-Max-Mean preferences may prove useful in analyzing experimental data.

+We conclude by noting that Min-Max-Mean preferences cannot, of course, explain all non-expected utility behavior.
+For example, they are consistent with expected utility behavior for a variant of Table~\ref{tab:allais} in which minima and maxima do not change across the two choices.